 Worth getting out of bed for

 There's no need to leave entertainment one-stop shop Mona Pavilions, so lap up the remote riverside feel away from inner-city Hobart.
-Check out the free Cellar Door tastings (try some Moo Brew), hit the heated swimming pool and sauna, or order a soothing massage in the privacy of your apartment-style room (there isn't a spa here, but you won't miss one).
-Mona also hosts regular workshops, embracing beer and tapas, cheese and wine, beer and dessert and even songwriting, although you'll need to register in advance and pay extra for these.
-Other events in the pipeline include Mona Quiz Night and Urban Farm (a chance to sample and buy fresh regional produce from local farmers' markets).
+Check out the free Cellar Door tastings (be sure to prebook), hit the heated swimming pool and sauna, or order a soothing massage in the privacy of your apartment-style room (there isn't a spa here, but you won't miss one).

-Save a day to visit the adjacent Museum of Old and New Art (MONA), carved out of a dramatic cliffside site beside the Ether reception building (you can beat the queues by booking your entry ticket online).
+Save a day to visit the adjacent Museum of Old and New Art (MONA), carved out of a dramatic cliffside site beside the Ether reception building.
 Offering a secular temple to Australian and global art through the ages, it's home to a controversial, high-impact collection, including digital mummies and real Egyptian ones, as well as 'Cloaca Professional', a jaw-dropping machine that replicates the human digestive system.
 Designed by Melbourne firm Fender Katsalidis Architects (who also created the hotel's four residential pavilions), it's on a par with the scale of Adelaide's Art Gallery of South Australia and Brisbane's Gallery of Modern Art, and has become a major draw-card for Hobart.
-Interactive iPod O guides explain the works on show and allow you to save your museum tour to your email account, so you can download visual highlights at home.
-Refuel while you get your art fix at the airy Café by the entrance and shop, downstairs at the Void Bar or in the nearby Wine Bar above ground.
+Interactive Mona O guides explain the works on show and allow you to save your museum tour to your email account, so you can download visual highlights at home.
+Refuel while you get your art fix at the Void Bar or in the nearby Wine Bar above ground.
 Don't miss the concrete Casket back at the hotel, a quirky wunderkammer display pod offering a microcosmic taste of the art and ancient artifacts on show in the Mona museum.
 We love the way it opens seductively as you approach.
-On Fridays, you can visit a Moorilla winery or Moo Brew microbrewery.

 Staff and concierge services can pretty much make anything happen for you here, as the tongue-in-cheek room compendium suggests.
 'Please see reception if you're planning a pool party or ritualistic orgy', jokes the blurb.
 And when it comes to travel experiences, it jests, 'We can arrange pretty much anything legal.
 Jusk ask.'